How to Tell If Your Dog Has a Broken Bone

 - Medication.
 Pain management through prescribed medications is essential for your pet's comfort.
 Always follow the prescribed medication schedule to ensure effective pain control.

-Concerned about costs related to treatment for a broken bone?
+Concerned about costs related to treating a broken bone?
 Pet insurance may be able to help.
-Click here to learn more about the common illnesses, accidents, and emergencies covered by Figo Pet Insurance.
+Click here to learn more.

 Recovery and Rehabilitation